 An empathy map is a powerful visual tool that captures a product team’s knowledge of a certain type of user’s thoughts, feelings, and actions.

 It’s used to quickly and easily express user needs, especially to stakeholders who may not be involved in the research and design process, such as executives or clients.

-It’s also a great resource for you to reference as you develop new products and features.
-An empathy map keeps you focused on your ultimate goal, which is to provide solutions that meet a need or solve a problem for your users.
+It’s also a valuable resource for you to reference as you develop new products and features.
+That's because it keeps you focused on your ultimate goal, which is to provide solutions that meet a need or solve a problem for your users.

 Product teams and marketing teams alike can use and benefit from empathy mapping exercises.
 Any time you want to create a shared understanding of a certain type of user, this exercise can be helpful.